emsesp/EMS-ESP32/README.md

 The console is reachable via Telnet (port 22) or via the Serial port if using an USB (on baud 115200).
 To change any settings in the console you must be admin (use `su` with the default password `ems-esp-neo`).

-Some of the most commong commands are:
+Some of the most common commands are:
   * `help` lists the commands and keywords.
 This works in each context.
   * `exit` will exit the console or exit the current context. `CTRL-D` does the same.
   * `CTRL-U` for Undo